 We study career concerns in Italian academia.
-We mould our empirical analysis on the standard model of contests, formalised in the multi-unit all-pay auction.
+We mold our empirical analysis on the standard model of contests, formalized in the multiunit all-pay auction.
 The number of posts, the number of applicants, and the relative importance of the criteria for promotion determine academics' effort and output.
-In Italian universities incentives operate only through promotion, and all appointment panels are drawn from strictly separated and relatively narrow scientific sectors: thus the parameters affecting payoffs can be measured quite precisely, and we take the model to a newly constructed dataset which collects the journal publications of all Italian university professors.
+In Italian universities, incentives operate only through promotion, and all appointment panels are drawn from strictly separated and relatively narrow scientific sectors.
+Thus, the parameters affecting payoffs can be measured quite precisely, and we take the model to a newly constructed data set that collects the journal publications of all Italian university professors.
 Our identification strategy is based on a reform introduced in 1999, parts of which affected different academics differently.
 We find that individual researchers respond to incentives in the manner described by the theoretical model: roughly, more capable researchers respond to increases in the importance of the publications for promotion and in the competitiveness of the scientific sector by exerting more effort; less able researchers are discouraged by competition and do the opposite.